Tommy Lasorda Baseball: Reception

 Tommy Lasorda Baseball garnered mixed to positive reception from critics since its release, but was tied with World Class Baseball and Baseball Simulator 1.000 for Electronic Gaming Monthlys "Best Sports-Themed Video Game" award in 1989.
 The public response in Japan however was mixed; while readers of Mega Drive Fan voted to give the game a 22.0 out of 30 score in a poll, readers of the Japanese Sega Saturn Magazine voted to give the title a 6.1858 out of 10 score in another poll, ranking at the number 4 and 380 spots respectively, indicating a popular, but middling following.

 Electronic Gaming Monthlys reviewers praised the realistic-looking graphics, sound, gameplay and addition of season play and password, but others found Tommy Lasorda Baseball to be a standard baseball game similar to others on the market.
 Aktueller Software Markts Torsten Blum gave the game a mixed outlook, noting the difficult AI and stating both visual design and sprite animations ranged from mediocre to good, but commended its realism and sound.
 Joysticks Jean-Marc Demoly gave positive remarks to the title's graphics, animations, sound and realism.
 Tilts Alain Huyghues-Lacour noted the game may turn off novice players due to its difficulty, but commented that the graphical quality is stimulating.
 Sega Powers Andy Smith and Steve Jarratt regarded it as a decent rendition of the sport, praising the use of multiple perspectives, music, number of leagues, two-player mode and smooth gameplay, but criticized said gameplay for being luck-based, as well as the lack of visual variety and crowd noise, recommending HardBall! instead.
 Likewise, Computer and Video Games Julian Rignall and Robert Swan noted the AI was tough, but felt that the game had a more arcade-style approach of baseball.

 Razes Les Ellis praised the character animations, detailed graphics, music, voice samples and addictive two-player mode.
 Sega Pro regarded it as one of the best baseball games on the Mega Drive, commending features such as full control of both batters and pitchers.
-Play Times Oliver Menne felt that the title's visuals left little to be desired and criticized the character animations, but was fascinated by the clear voice samples and commended its gameplay, recommending it to baseball fans and people interested in the sport.
+Play Time's Oliver Menne felt that the title's visuals left little to be desired and criticized the character animations, but was fascinated by the clear voice samples and commended its gameplay, recommending it to baseball fans and people interested in the sport.
 Mega Drive Advanced Gaming stated that Super League was an adequate and reasonable baseball simulator, but not as good as R.B.I.
 Baseball 4.
 Jiří Frkal of Czech magazine Score gave positive remarks to the graphics and smooth character animations, while commenting that both music and sound complemented its atmosphere.